conjure-cp/EssenceCatalog-runs/problems/csplib-prob015-SchursLemma/descriptive.md

 ## Some total runtime stats

- - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 229.83
+ - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 229.83 seconds
- - Slowest option is ('04_nochPrunedLevels_4.eprime', 'cplex'), total runtime 36445.50
+ - Slowest option is ('04_nochPrunedLevels_4.eprime', 'cplex'), total runtime 36445.50 seconds
  - Slowest option took 158.58 times as long as SBS
- - VBS total runtime 227.80
+ - VBS total runtime 227.80 seconds
  - VBS as a percentage of SBS is 99.12%